 I need a smarter chatbot

 First of all, smart doesn’t always mean powered by AI.
 Complex script and rule-based bots may not learn or extract data from queries using NLP, but can handle hundreds of various conversational flows, remember the user’s information, provide personalized recommendations, and connect users with a variety of services as good as an AI chatbot does.

 To build a smarty like this you may need to address your project to a custom development agency.
-It doesn’t necessarily mean that your chatbot will be stuffed with custom code, however.
-Development of conversational UX, scenarios, chatbot personality, situations, and outcomes is a job of utmost complexity that requires skills and effort.
+It doesn't necessarily mean that your chatbot will be stuffed with custom code, however.
+Chatbot UX design process requires skills and effort.
 It is simply more efficient to handle it with the help of a professional.

 AI-based chatbots are a similar story.
-Even though NLP engines are open and affordable, and many chatbot frameworks are available for everyone, not everyone has skills to apply these tools.
-Development of chatbot logics, its implementation, and tuning a bot with NLP engine can be a real challenge.
+Even though NLP engines are open and affordable, and many chatbot frameworks are available for everyone, not everyone has the skills to apply these tools.
+Making chatbot logics, its implementation, and tuning a bot with NLP engine can be a real challenge.

 Have you made up your mind?
-Or you need more details to decide how to build your chatbot?
+Or you need more details to decide how to make a chatbot?
 Contact our team to talk about chatbots or hire a chatbot developer right away.